Omarorima/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the group owner to school for the file hello
+a script that adds execute permission to the owner of the file hello

-The file hello will be in the working directory